 The following are disqualified, and thus may not serve as jurors:

 Persons who are no longer residents of Cuyahoga County.

-If you believe you may be exempt from serving, you should note the reason on a separate sheet of paper, and return it to the the Jury Commission with completed information form.
+If you believe you may be exempt from serving, you should note the reason on a separate sheet of paper, and return it to the Jury Commission with your completed information form.
 Do not return the summons.

 If you are not currently a resident of Cuyahoga County, please return your information with a form showing your current address.

 Petit Jury Service: The length of jury duty for Petit jurors is normally one week.
 However, if you are serving on a jury and the trial is not completed by the end of the week, you will be required to continue to report until the trial is concluded.
 You will be advised if the trial is expected to last past the end of the week, so that you may make appropriate arrangements.

 Grand Jury: Grand Jury service is two days a week for four months, if you are selected.